atamborrino/PlayRTC/README.md

 That's it!
 A fully-implemented example app is located in the example folder.

-Note that *if* you need more customisation, you can override the Supervisor:
+Note that *if* you need more customization, you can override the Supervisor:
 ```scala
 class MySupervisor extends Supervisor {
   def customReceive = {